truenas/documentation/content/SCALE/GettingStarted/Configure/SetUpBackupScale.md

 {{< hint type=note title="3rd Party Account Required" >}}
 Cloud sync requires an account with a cloud storage provider and a storage location created with that provider, like an Amazon S3 bucket.
-SCALE supports major providers like Storj, Amazon S3, Google Cloud, Box, and Microsoft Azure, along with a variety of other vendors.
+TrueNAS supports major providers like Storj, Amazon S3, Google Cloud, Box, and Microsoft Azure, along with a variety of other vendors.
 These providers can charge fees for data transfer and storage, so please review the policies of your cloud storage provider before transferring your data.
 {{< /hint >}}